 ReFH 2 models the influence of urbanisation on catchment flood regimes using an explicit model to represent the impacts of urbanisation.
 Able to partition catchments into greenfield and impervious surface components, ReFH 2 is also recommended in the SuDS guidance for estimating brownfield and simple-site post-development runoff rates and volumes.

-When ReFH 2 is used with the FEH13 DDF model, there is no requirement for the FEH99 alpha parameter adjustment procedure.
+When ReFH 2 is used with the FEH13 DDF model, there is no requirement for the legacy FEH99 alpha parameter adjustment procedure.
 This means these estimates are entirely independent of the FEH statistical-method estimates obtained using WINFAP.
-Having two independent FEH methods for estimating flood risk in ungauged catchments is a significant advance and reflects the value of the new FEH13 rainfall model.
+Having two independent FEH methods for estimating flood risk in ungauged catchments is a significant advance and reflects the value of the recommended FEH13 rainfall model.

 Comparisons have shown that the ReFH 2 FEH13 estimates and the pooled statistical estimates are comparable, providing an alternative method for the estimation of peak flows in an ungauged catchment.